What is a BioThane Long Line?

 High Tail Hikes offers long lines in three widths - ⅜” for dogs 5-30 pounds, ½” for dogs 30 to 70 pounds, and ¾” for dogs over 70 pounds (recommended weight ranges are approximate).
 We offer our long lines in 10, 15, 20 and 30 foot lengths - or we can custom make a line for you in any length up to 100 feet.
 We typically recommend a 15 to 20 foot line for training, play dates, or off leash hikes, and a 30 foot line for puppies learning recall or for any dog who is nervous, fearful, or anxious and needs the extra length to ensure safety.

 We offer the option of a handle or no handle for any line 10 feet or over.
 Most dog owners opt for a handle, but some people prefer their long line without a handle so that it doesn’t snag on rocks, branches or roots if your dog is romping off trail.
-We use a solid brass bolt snap as standard hardware, but can substitute with a solid brass scissor snap by request.
+We use a solid brass bolt snap, solid brass scissor snap, or strong, lightweight anodized aluminum carabiner hardware options.
 If you have any other questions about choosing a long line, feel free to email us at firstname.lastname@example.org.